kenmcd/AMetroCity-Font/ReadMe.md

 # AMetroCity Font
 The AMetroCity font is a fork of the Clarity City font.
-Project is in the very early stages.
-Variable masters have been created.
-Currently modifying and adding stuff.
-The AMetroCity Font ToDo list is rather long at the moment.
+The ToDo list is rather long at the moment.
+See AMetroCity Font Change Summary [ADD .md file and link]

 # Clarity City